LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 - One core `StatusService` owns both `emitNotification()` and structural status.
   Notifications remain assertive and transient; structural context changes update one persistent, scoped `role="status"`/`aria-live="polite"` channel.
+  The channel is visually hidden by default; the structural navigation `debug` flag exposes its persistent visual box without changing announcements.
   Exit clears that channel and emits one time-limited polite status in the same document, modal, element, or open ShadowRoot.
 Visible structural status uses the same optional OpenKeyNav branding as notifications, controlled by